 - Share this paper with your colleagues and develop a plan for your office to reduce the consequences of meetings, interruptions, and rework.
 Here is a simple meeting format you could use:

 a.
-Choose which topic you want to tackle first and distribute the corresponding paper to your staff [link to Meetings Paper] [link to Interruptions paper] [link to Rework paper]
+Choose which topic you want to tackle first and distribute the corresponding paper to your staff: Meetings, Interruptions, or Rework.

 b.
 The first 10 minutes or so are spent on people silently reading the paper.
 This way everyone starts with the same information.
 Often, you can’t count on people reading ahead of time, so you can have the reading time in the meeting itself.